forlilab/Ringtail/README.md

 $ pip install --editable .
 ```

-From source code installation you can test your installation using the automated tests in the `Ringtail/test` directory.
+You can test the source code installation using the automated tests in the `Ringtail/test` directory.
 To begin, you must install pytest in the Ringtail environment:

 ```bash
 $ pip install pytest